-We invite researchers to participate in our conference on "Digital Methods and Resources in Legal History", which is intended to provide an opportunity for the critical discussion of digital methods and resources in legal history.
+We invite researchers to attend our online conference on ‘Digital Methods and Resources in Legal History’, which is intended to provide an opportunity for the critical discussion of digital methods and resources in legal history.
 We will have presentations of collections, databases, gazetteers and similar resources of relevance to legal history, and discuss how these and other resources, and digital methods in general, have been put to use in concrete project contexts.
-Interested researchers, whether from legal history, the digital humanities or other fields are welcome.
+Interested researchers, whether from legal history, the digital humanities or other fields, are welcome.

 The event will take place as an online conference with presentations between 15:00 and 19:00 UTC (check out your timezone!) on each day of the week of 01-05 March 2021.
 You can find a detailed programme in the ‘downloads’ section on the left.

 The presentations will be held via zoom meetings, and there will be a wonder.me room open to spontaneous exchanges and chit-chat throughout the week.
 Participation is free of charge, but in order to receive login details for the virtual rooms, you need to register by sending an informal mail message to email@example.com.

 The conference will also feature a poster session on Thursday, 4 March, 16:45-19:00 UTC.
 Below, you can already find the posters and everyone is invited and encouraged to have a look at them before the poster session.

 Ehlers, Caspar (mpilhlt): Digitizing the Middle Ages.
 New Approaches in History & Archaeology

 Kotlyar, Ilya (Ghent): Regulae Iuris On-Line.
 Digital Implementation of the Medieval Dialectical Method

 Shadrova, Anna (Berlin) & Tischbirek, Alexander (Berlin): A Corpus of Federal Constitutional Court Decisions